yakaboskic/admin/README.md

-# dot-files
+# Chase's System Admin Repo
-Contains configuration file customizations for applications.
+Contains configuration file customizations for applications, install scripts, and other sys admin things I wanted to keep backup and up-to-date.